andrewscaya/ascmvc/docs/configuration.rst

 * ``routes``, which contains an array of FastRouter routes to be used,
 * ``templateManager``, which contains the name of the Template Manager that is to be used ('Plates', 'Twig' or 'Smarty'),
 * ``templateDir`` under the ``templates`` index, which contains the name of the folder where the templates are stored,
+* ``async_process_bin``, which contains the path to the PHP script that will be used to fork processes in order to run event sourcing commands,
+* ``async_commands``, which contains an array of fully-qualified class names to run asynchronously,
-* ``events``, which contains an array of parameters in order to configure the LightMVC Event Sourcing controller-based aggregates,
+* ``events``, which contains an array of parameters in order to configure the LightMVC event sourcing controller-based aggregates,
 * ``session``, which contains an array of parameters in order to configure the LightMVC asynchronous PHP session.

 .. note:: The Twig and Smarty template managers require additional indexes under the ``templates`` index.
 These are: ``compileDir``, ``configDir`` and ``cacheDir``.